 Don’t rely on Radon Test Results taken in other homes in the neighborhood to estimate the radon level in your home.
-Schedule with Nashville Home Inspection today for your Radon Testing Nashville TN.
+Schedule with Nashville Home Inspection today for your Radon Testing in Nashville, TN.

 Radon is the second leading cause of lung cancer in the country.
 One in 15 homes has a high level of indoor radon.
 This is a problem you should be concerned with.
-In fact, the U.S. Surgeon General and the EPA recommend that all homes be tested.
+The U.S. Surgeon General and the EPA recommend that all homes be tested.

 Don’t panic – homes that demonstrate high radon levels can be fixed by stopping the inflow of radon gas.
-Get a Radon Mitigation System and you’re home will be healthy for years to come.
+Get a Radon Mitigation System, and your home will be healthy for years.

 We bought our home in 1997 and didn’t have a Radon test done.
 We were not aware of Radon in 1997.
 In 2004, we had our home tested and guess what?
 We had Radon levels of 11.9 pCi/L which we understand, anything under 4.0 pCi/L is acceptable.
 We had a mitigation system installed and got our Radon levels down to .09 pCi/L, which we were happy with.
 We loved our home and didn’t want to leave it because of elevated levels of Radon, so we were glad there was a fix. ~ Beth Compton

 Two Reasons Why You Need to Test for Radon in Nashville?